Nuel-osas/ruru_arcade-wal-checker/README.md

-# WAL Airdrop Explorer
+# WALRUS DISTRIBUTION TRACKER

-A web application to explore WAL Airdrops on the Sui blockchain.
+A web application to track WALRUS distributions on the Sui blockchain.
 Users can:
 - View the latest distribution transactions
 - Search for WAL Airdrops by wallet address
 - View NFT images and details